SkiFire13/lcd-presentation/main.typ

 #slide(title: "Ownership")[
   - Affine types or move semantics

-  - A value can be "consumed" *at most* once
+  - A value can be "consumed"/"moved" *at most once*

   - Used to handle deallocation and release of resources